jaySiddhapura-eng/JavaScript-Notes/README.md

    1. This method avoid hard coding of the key during query
    2. The property can be access by user during runtime
-   3. User can insert the key to obtain the corresponding value
+   3. User can insert the key to obtain the corresponding value<br><br>

    ~~~javascript
    person['Age'] = 22; 			// the string 'Age' can be provided externally